weimingtom/ppsspp-1.18.1_fork/README.md

 # sleep bug for rpi32 (rpizero2w), waveshare gpm280z2
 * see UI/NativeApp.cpp, NO_NATIVE_FRAME_SLEEP

 # How to launch in Retropie for Waveshare GPM2804 without mc (File Manager)
+* To solve no audio problem.
+If use mc (File Manager) to launch, SDL2 will have no audio output
 * Create file (need reboot to refresh retropie menu) : /home/pi/RetroPie/retropiemenu/ppsspp.sh
 ```
 #!/bin/sh